Gamification of learning

 Gamification of learning does not involve students in designing and creating their own games or in playing commercially produced video games, making it distinguishable from game-based learning, or using educational games to learn a concept.
 Within game-based learning initiatives, students might use Gamestar Mechanic or GameMaker to create their own video game or explore and create 3D worlds in Minecraft.
 In these examples, the learning agenda is encompassed within the game itself.
 Some authors contrast gamification of learning with game-based learning.
-They claim that gamification occurs only when learning happens in a non-game context, such as a school classroom.
-Under this classification, when a series of game elements is arranged into a "game layer," or a system which operates in coordination with learning in regular classrooms, then gamification of learning occurs.
+They argue that gamification occurs only when learning happens in a non-game context, such as a school classroom.
+Under this classification, when a series of game elements is arranged into a "game layer", or a system which operates in coordination with learning in regular classrooms, then gamification of learning occurs.
 Other examples of gamified content include games that are created to induce learning.

-Gamification, in addition to employing game elements in non-game contexts, can actively foster critical thinking and student engagement.
-This approach encourages students to explore their own learning processes through reflection and active participation, enabling them to adapt to new academic contexts more effectively.
-By framing assignments as challenges or quests, gamified strategies help students develop metacognitive skills that enable them to strategize and take ownership of their learning journey.